psychemedia/sin-eater-resources/src/_forthcoming.md

 # Forthcoming

-The first controversy now discussed, the next chapters will review the intervening period between the first and second controversies.

-The fourth part will introduce the trigger for the second correspondence debate, the meeting of the British Association, and the resulting debate.
+With the second controversy well underway, and out brief interlude, complete,we will noew resume the debate, although no longer in the pages of *The Times*.
+Instead we wil return to the home of the first debate, and the pages of *The Academy*.

 The final part will see how the tradition – or legend? – of the sin-eater has been remembered, and perhaps further elaborated on, since then.

-And there will also be an appenddix: on the Weslh tradition, or not?!, of "bundling".
+And there will also be an appenddix: on the Welsh tradition, or not?!, of "bundling".